Lydbury North

-It lies in the southwest corner of the county, near to the small towns of Clun and Bishop's Castle.
+It lies in the southwest corner of the county, near to the towns of Clun and Bishop's Castle.
 The B4385 road runs through the village, as does the Jack Mytton Way.
 To the west is the village and parish of Colebatch.
 There is a part-time post office, community shop, school and church.
 Also there is a public house called the Powis Arms.
 The parish church, St Michael and All Angels, contains a small Catholic chapel.